Frequently Asked Questions

 - Better collaboration features through Google Docs and UChicago Box integration

 How do I get started with Canvas?

-- Email firstname.lastname@example.org to request a test course if you won’t teach until after autumn 2017.
+- Email firstname.lastname@example.org to request a test course if you want to try Canvas out but aren’t teaching next quarter.
 Discover and try out tools before you use them in your real course; migrate your Chalk course content over so that you have them for future reference.

 - Attend one of our upcoming workshops or walk-in sessions.

 - Schedule a consultation to help evaluate your course and identify strategies to best leverage Canvas’ functionality.

 What type of support is available during the transition to Canvas?

 - 24/7 Support Hotline (844-33-4-6803) and Live chat